HoudiniGraphql/houdini/example/README.md

 # Houdini Example

-This is an example houdini project.
+This is an example houdini project built with SvelteKit.